eed3si9n/gigahorse/README.markdown

 Gigahorse
 ==========

-Gigahorse is an HTTP client for Scala with Async Http Client or Lightbend Akka HTTP underneath.
+Gigahorse is an HTTP client for Scala with multiple backend support.
+Gigahorse can wrap either Apache HTTP HttpAsyncClient], Async Http Client, Square OkHttp 3.x, or Akka HTTP underneath.

 For more info, see [the Gigahorse docs][docs].